 “The Disappearance of Insects” will be the theme of the next Science Bar

 On January 23, starting at 8:30 p.m., the next Science Bar event organized by the University of Montpellier will take place.
-For this edition, Julien HARAN (CBGP, CIRAD), a taxonomic entomologist, Antoine FRAIMOUT (CBGP, INRAE), an evolutionary geneticist specializing in ecology and population genetics, and Ennaloël MATEO-ESPADA (OPIE), a research officer at the Office for Insects and Their Environment , will discuss the topic “Wasps, bugs, and midges: Is the decline of insects really that serious? ".
+For this edition, Julien HARAN (CBGP, CIRAD), an entomologist and taxonomist, Antoine FRAIMOUT (CBGP, INRAE), an evolutionary geneticist specializing in ecology and population genetics, and Ennaloël MATEO-ESPADA (OPIE), a research associate at the Office for Insects and Their Environment , will discuss the topic “Wasps, Stink Bugs, Midges: Is the Decline of Insects Really That Serious?” .”

 A Science Bar dedicated to the disappearance of insects

-The decline of insects, a phenomenon that has received widespread media attention, raises some crucial questions: What are the causes of this decline?
+The decline of insects—a phenomenon that has received widespread media attention—raises crucial questions: What are the causes of this decline?
 What impact does it have on our environment and our daily lives?
-And why does this issue—despite its fundamental importance—still seem to be given so little attention?
+And why does this issue, despite its fundamental importance, still seem to be given so little attention?
 For more than twenty years, scientists have been sounding the alarm, but the issue is still too often ignored.

-Yet the data is clear: in European farmlands, insect populations have plummeted by 70 to 80 percent, a decline that is accelerating.
-While these small creatures are often seen as pests, they play a fundamental role in pollination, pest control, and soil fertility.
+Yet the data is undeniable: in European agricultural landscapes, insect populations have fallen by 70 to 80 percent—a decline that is accelerating.
+While these small creatures are often viewed as pests, they play a fundamental role in pollination, pest control, and soil fertility.
 Ignoring this decline risks disrupting an entire ecological balance.

-To discuss this topic at the intersection of science and society, three experts from various disciplines will answer questions from the audience:
+To discuss this topic—science and society—three experts from various disciplines will answer questions from the audience:

-- Julien HARAN (CBGP, CIRAD), a taxonomic entomologist for the past 10 years, specializes in the study of weevils—a group of plant-eating beetles—to better understand their role in tropical agrosystems
+- Julien HARAN (CBGP, CIRAD), an entomologist and taxonomist for the past 10 years, specializes in the study of weevils—a group of plant-eating beetles—to better understand their role in tropical agrosystems

 - Date: Thursday, January 23, at 8:30 p.m.